 Estrella Galicia Premium with Vieiras Crudas

-Tapas revolution recommend pairing the Estrella Galicia premium with Vieiras Crudas (scallop ceviche with a tomato and chili salsa), or grilled Galician Tetilla cheese and quince jelly.
+Tapas revolution recommend pairing Estrella Galicia premium with Vieiras Crudas (scallop ceviche with a tomato and chili salsa), or grilled Galician Tetilla cheese and quince jelly.
 The sweet bitterness of the beer will cut through the chilli salsa giving a well-balanced flavour, and the floral notes from the Perle hops used will enhance the fruitiness of the quince jelly.

 Estrella Galicia 1906 and Pulpo a la Gallega